hamidyfine/weather-app/README.md

 - **Location-based Forecast:** Get accurate weather forecasts for your current location or any other location you search for.
 - **User-friendly Interface:** The app features an intuitive and user-friendly interface, making it easy for users to access weather information.
-- **Responsive Design:** Weather Vibe is designed to work seamlessly on various devices, including desktops, tablets, and smartphones.
+- **Responsive Design:** Weather Forecast App is designed to work seamlessly on various devices, including desktops, tablets, and smartphones.